 Brightsail Research Inc. is a boutique advisory firm that provides research and consulting services to public and private sector organizations, including libraries, cultural institutions, universities, schools and government agencies.

 Kimberly Silk, M.L.S. – Principal Consultant

-Brightsail was founded in 2003 by Kimberly Silk, a librarian with a background in academic and data librarianship, and a passion for conducting research to evaluate how organizations impact their communities.
+Brightsail was founded in 2003 by Kimberly Silk, a librarian with a passion for conducting research to evaluate how organizations impact their communities.

 Kim is co-author of “So Much More: The Economic Impact of Toronto Public Library on the City of Toronto,” published in 2013 and the first library economic impact study of its kind in Canada.
 In 2014 she created the Library Research Network, a not-for-profit, curated, web-based repository of research relevant to public, academic, government and special libraries.
 Her most recent collaboration with Dr. Bill Irwin, “Creating a Culture of Evaluation: Taking Your Library from Talk to Action“, was published by OLA Press in May 2017.